mmorandi/MBDyn-web/Documentation/FAQ.md

 [here](http://home.aero.polimi.it/masarati/tecman.pdf), but it's far from complete and in a very preliminary status.
 Essentially, developers committed themselves to writing some technical documentation for each new feature that is added to the code, while features already implemented will get documented whenever they need review for whatever reason.
 Eventually, this document will become complete enough to be called "developers' manual".

 ## What is the exact syntax of element X?
-The exact syntax of each input card is illustrated in the input manual (either make sure you consult the input manual that refers to the version you are using, or dowload the source code from GIT; the input manual latex code is in manual/input/).
+The exact syntax of each input card is illustrated in the input manual (either make sure you consult the input manual that refers to the version you are using, or download the source code from GIT; the input manual latex code is in manual/input/).
 The input manual is regularly updated, but omissions may occur, and outdated stuff and bugs may always slip in.
 Please feel free to notify errors and submit patches, if you think there is anything wrong in it, using the [mbdyn-users](mailto:mbdyn-users@mbdyn.org) mailing list; you need to subscribe first; instructions [here]({{ "Mailing.html" | relative_url}})).